-“No, and I don’t want to.
-You know how he is, David.
+“No. Not yet.
+I want him to know; he’s my husband.
+But you know how he is, David.
 What do you think his first reaction would be if he found out some nutcase was sending me nasty letters?”

 David formed a mental picture of the big Israeli-born homicide cop, going door to door in relentless pursuit of the letter-sender.
-“I won’t push the issue this time, Batya.
-But if you get any more letters, he should be told.
-He’s your husband; he has a right to know.”
+“I think everyone with an instinct for self-preservation should stay out of his way.”

 “It sounds like it’s a big deal already.”
 David glanced at his watch.
 Two-forty.
 “How about if I come over for a few minutes?”

 “Not that busy.
 I’ll be there in about fifteen minutes.”